mcpcpc/mcpcpc.github.io/_posts/2020-12-02-linode-x-vnc.md

 If all goes well, the server should start right away.
 If it fails, inspect the log file, typically located in the ~/.local/share/xorg/ directory.
-If it starts succesfully, we can force it to shutdown with `Ctrl+C`.
+If it starts successfully, we can force it to shutdown with `Ctrl+C`.

 ## Automating the X Server Start